 Don’t miss out on the Onsen hot pools whilst you’re passing through Arthur’s Point.
 These beautiful private hot pools allow you to kick back and relax in the warm water, complete with a glass of wine and snacks.
 Or if you’d prefer, treat yourself to a massage.

 Whatever you choose, you’ll be treated to views out over the Shotover River.
-During the day, you’ll look down on the Shotover Jet and after the sun goes down,
+During the day, you’ll look down on the Shotover Jet and after the sun goes down, you’ll witness the mesmerizing sight of twinkling lights reflecting on the tranquil waters.

 If you’ve got a little spare time when driving from Queenstown to Wanaka, we recommend heading to Arrowtown.